saberwp/wpa/doc.md

 <p>App definitions are processed and constructed into the app UI with all it's logic and storage capabilities using the renderer.</p>
 <h2>Tired of WordPress Scaling Limitations?</h2>
 <p>When you use the default post types, meta storage and other WordPress features, there are pros and cons to consider.
 The biggest setback you'll face on a site with a lot of data driven features, is scalability and site performance issues.</p>

+## TODO

+Use __() in PHP to enable translation.
+   Use "wpa" as localization path.

+Refactor Api::relations_process().
+  See if loop is needed there.
+Can we loop once earlier and do a process callback on each field by type?
+	Can processing for this field be moved to the FieldType def?